 Directed Research (DR)

-Each Spring semester, beginning in 2024, the School’s faculty will offer several DR courses which represent their range of expertise.
-Each course will involve students in collaborative research endeavors led by faculty members and will require student initiative and advanced skills.
+In the final semester each spring, the School’s faculty offer several DR courses which represent their range of expertise.
+Each course will involve students in a collaborative design project and/or research endeavor led by faculty members.
+This capstone course will require student initiative, a willingness to take risks, and an advanced skill set.
 Course format and size will vary depending on the type of research undertaken.
-The aim of the Directed Research courses is to culminate, with maximum quality, intensity, flexibility and diversity, the aspirations of the B.Arch and M.Arch curricula (including design, design research, technical knowledge, critical/creative thinking, and political and cultural awareness) in ways that prepare students for careers in the evolving and increasingly specialized, collaborative, and multi-faceted field of architecture.
+The aim of the Directed Research courses is to culminate—with maximum quality, intensity, flexibility and diversity—the aspirations of the B.Arch and M.Arch curricula (including design, design research, technical knowledge, critical/creative thinking, and political and cultural awareness) in ways that prepare students for careers in the evolving and increasingly specialized, collaborative, and multi-faceted field of architecture.